borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ... where `my_pg_container` is the name of your database container.
 In this example, you'd also need to set the `pg_restore_command` and `psql_command` options.

-If you choose to use the `pg_dump` command within the container though, note that it will output the database dump to a file inside the container.
-So you'll have to mount the [runtime directory](#runtime-directory) from your host into the container using the same directory structure.
+If you choose to use the `pg_dump` command within the container, and you're using the `directory` format in particular, you'll also need to mount the [runtime directory](#runtime-directory) from your host into the container at the same path.
+Otherwise, the `directory` format dump will remain locked away inside the database container where Borg can't read it.

 For example, with Docker Compose and a runtime directory located at `/run/user/1000`: